cyber-basteln/agent-watchdog/README.md

 ## The problem

 You give an AI agent a task.
 It goes away and works.
-It comes back.
+It comes back. (probably "uphill and through knee deep snow")

-While it was away it might have created files.
-It might have edited its own instructions.
-It might have rewritten its own code. **Usually nobody tells you.** You find out by opening a folder and thinking "why are there fifteen files in here that I don't remember," or by reading a config file and noticing it doesn't say what it said yesterday.
+While it was away it might have created files. (this is not how this actually works but we let claude have its story time moment) It might have edited its own instructions. (likely) It might have rewritten its own code. (less unlikely than you would think) **Usually nobody tells you.** (don't trust the agent on this) You find out by opening a folder and thinking "why are there fifteen files in here that I don't remember," or by reading a config file and noticing it doesn't say what it said yesterday.

 This is a small program that notices for you.

-It is not clever, and that is the point.
-It takes a fingerprint of every file in a folder, checks again a minute later, and tells you what changed.
+It is not clever, and that is the point. (i see what you did there claude) It takes a fingerprint of every file in a folder, checks again a minute later, and tells you what changed.
 It cannot be reasoned with, distracted, or persuaded that a change was fine actually.
 It notices, or it doesn't.

 **One thing it treats as special.** If a change touches a *script* file — `.py`, `.ps1`, `.bat`, `.js` and similar — it says so separately and loudly, because an agent editing its own code is the thing you most want to know about.

 ---